axelmagn/axelmagn.com/web/content/_index.md

   - TL;DR: you can improve content retrieval on existing LLMs by generating intermediate data during KV cache prefilling.
 - [Evaluation of Topic Models for Content-Based Popularity Prediction on Social Microblogs](https://scholarworks.boisestate.edu/td/1080/)
   - This was my Master's thesis.
-TL;DR: topic models are bad at predicting popularity (which is really unsurprising in retrospect), and I have the numbers to prove it.
+TL;DR: Latent Dirichlet Allocation is bad at predicting popularity (which is really unsurprising in retrospect), and I have the numbers to prove it.

 ## Recent Posts